xbeat/Machine-Learning/README.md

 Linear regression remains the most widely used algorithm for regression analysis, forming the foundation for many advanced techniques.
 It models relationships between dependent and independent variables through a linear approach.

+## Proving the Central Limit Theorem

+Understanding Central Limit Theorem Fundamentals

+The Central Limit Theorem is a foundational concept in statistics stating that the sampling distribution of means approaches normality as sample size increases, regardless of the underlying population distribution.
+This implementation demonstrates basic CLT concepts.

 ## Efficient DataFrame Filtering with Pandas Query

 Introduction to DataFrame Query Method